 Leif Jackson, '08

 Aaron is a native DC area resident, and is an independent investor and advisor.
-He is a Director of both the AESOP and AOF Funds of Rays Capital, Hong Kong, and a principal at Studio4d, an outsource 3d rendering firm based in Montevideo, Uruguay.
+He is a Director of both the AESOP and AOF Funds of Rays Capital, Hong Kong, and an advisor to Studio4d, an outsource 3d rendering firm based in Montevideo, Uruguay.
 He is also the Executive Director of the George Wasserman Family Foundation.
 Aaron is a graduate of the University of Wisconsin, Madison, where he double majored in Political Science and History and was President of his class.
 He is a Chicago Booth AXP2-2003 alum, and is currently serving his second term as President of the Chicago Booth Alumni Club of Washington DC.

 Les is a principal at Washington Avenue International, LLC, a consulting firm he founded in DC that provides connections and services to governments and organizations in the US, China, and Africa.
 As an executive for the United States government until 2002 he oversaw more than $1 billion of programs in 50 states.
 In addition to the Booth Alumni Club, he is a member of the Broadcast Committee of the National Press Club, the International Committee of the University Club, a board member of Farm Share and an advisor to the newly formed Chicago Economics Society.
 He has studied personal development with Sid Simon, Tony Robbins, Stephen Covey and currently with Landmark Education.
 Les has been quoted in news media including USA Today and the Wall Street Journal.
 He earned his MBA from the University of Chicago Executive Program and did much of his study in Barcelona, Spain.
 He loves cross cultural business and has been to more than 30 countries.